 Termites are social insects well known for their structure destroying habits, so early detection is critical to minimize the damage and repair costs.
-Swarming termites range from $\frac{1}{4}$ " to $\frac{1}{2}$ " (5-13 mm) in length.
+Swarming termites range from 1/4" to 1/2" (5-13 mm) in length.
 Three types are named based on their habitats: subterranean, drywood, and dampwood termites.
 Identification of the type is necessary to select appropriate control measures.
 Drywood termites are considered the most difficult to control and fumigation is often required.
-Many states building codes specify preventative treatments that require approved products and procedures.
+Florida building codes specify preventative treatments that require approved products and procedures.

-- Inspection and detection Termites can be difficult to detect, so the most definitive way to confirm an infestation is to observe them swarming in or from a building.
+- Inspection and detection: Termites can be difficult to detect, so the most definitive way to confirm an infestation is to observe them swarming in or from a building.
 Swarming termites are easy to collect and identify to type and perhaps to species.
 Inspecting cracks for soil and walls for mud tubes can reveal potential infestations, as well.
 Tapping on the surface and listening for hollow areas or probing with a tool can help locate an infestation in wood.
-Also, frass is often found near infestations and help minimize invasive testing and probing. - Moisture Subterranean and dampwood termites require moisture to survive.
+Also, frass is often found near infested wood.
+Detection dogs can be used to locate termite infestations and help minimize invasive testing and probing. - Moisture: Subterranean and dampwood termites require moisture to survive.
 Consequently, water must be drained away from buildings to minimize soil moisture in the area.
-Attics and crawl spaces should be well ventilated to keep humidity and, consequently, wood moisture low.
+Attics and crawl spaces are well ventilated to keep humidity and, consequently, wood moisture low.
 Water from lawn irrigation systems and other sources should not reach buildings.
-Both indoor and outdoor pipe leaks must be repaired expeditiously. - Exclusion Trees should be planted away from buildings so termites cannot follow roots to cracks in foundations.
-Wood structures must not touch the soil and should be kept at least 8-12 inches above the surface.
-Access into crawl spaces or attics should be screened to provide adequate ventilation and prevent swarming termites from entering.
-Swarming termites and mud tubes can originate from small cracks that must be
+Both indoor and outdoor pipe leaks must be repaired expeditiously.